Homeowners Insurance When You Downsize

 by Gary Foreman

-When downsizing, making sure that you have the right homeowners coverage for your new home is important.
+When downsizing, making sure that you have the right homeowners coverage for your new home is essential.
 In fact, it’s probably one of the most important things you’ll do as you downsize.
 Here’s what you need to know.

 You’ve had homeowners insurance since you purchased your first house nearly 40 years ago.
-You’re pretty sure you understand how it works, but now you’re downsizing and your friends tell you that it might be wise to read up on your changing homeowners insurance needs.
+You’re pretty sure you understand how it works, but now you’re downsizing, and your friends tell you that it might be wise to read up on your changing homeowners’ insurance needs.

 We explore the things you should know about homeowners insurance when you downsize.